appsody/appsody-operator/doc/user-guide.md

 ```
 ### Monitoring

-Appsody Operator can create a `ServiceMonitor` resource to integrate with `Prometheus Operator`
+Appsody Operator can create a `ServiceMonitor` resource to integrate with `Prometheus Operator`.

+_This feature does not support integration with Knative Service.
+Prometheus Operator is required to use ServiceMonitor._

 #### Basic monitoring specification

 At minimum, a label needs to be provided that Prometheus expects to be set on `ServiceMonitor` objects.
-In this case, it is `apps-prometheus`
+In this case, it is `apps-prometheus`.

 ```yaml
 apiVersion: appsody.dev/v1beta1